 Prior to founding Tycko & Zavareei LLP in 2002, Mr. Tycko was with Gibson, Dunn & Crutcher LLP, one of the nation’s top law firms.
-He received his law degree in 1992 from Columbia University Law School, where he was a Stone Scholar, and earned a B.A. degree, with honors, in 1989 from The Johns Hopkins University.
+He received his law degree in 1992 from Columbia University Law School, and earned a B.A. degree, with honors, in 1989 from The Johns Hopkins University.
 After graduating from law school, Mr. Tycko served for two years as law clerk to Judge Alexander Harvey, II, of the United States District Court for the District of Maryland.

-In addition to his private practice, Mr. Tycko is an active participant in other law-related activities.
-Mr. Tycko has taught as an Adjunct Professor at the George Washington University Law School.
-He serves as a certified arbitrator for FINRA, the Financial Industry Regulatory Authority.
-He is a former member and chairperson of the Rules of Professional Conduct Review Committee of the District of Columbia Bar, and he is a member of The Counsellors, a society comprised of select members of the District of Columbia bench and bar.
+In addition to his private practice, Mr. Tycko is an active participant in other law-related and community activities.
+He currently serves on the Conference Committee of the Taxpayers Against Fraud Education Fund, charged with planning the premier annual conference of whistleblower attorneys and their counterparts at the United States Department of Justice and other government agencies.
+He has taught as an Adjunct Professor at the George Washington University Law School.
+He is a former member and Chairperson of the Rules of Professional Conduct Review Committee of the District of Columbia Bar, where he helped draft the ethics rules governing members of the bar.
+And Mr. Tycko is a member of the Board of Trustees of Studio Theatre, one of the D.C. area’s top non-profit theaters.